Army of Cuban Occupation Medal

 The Army of Cuban Occupation Medal was a military award created by the United States War Department in June 1915.
 The medal recognizes those service members who performed garrison occupation duty in the United States Protectorate over Cuba, following the close of the Spanish–American War.

 Criteria

 The Army of Cuban Occupation Medal was established by War Department General Order 40, in June 1915.
-To be awarded the Army of Cuban Occupation Medal, a service member must have served within the geographical borders of Cuba between the dates of 18 July 1898 and 20 May 1902.
+To be awarded the Army of Cuban Occupation Medal, a service member must have served within the geographical borders of Cuba between 18 July 1898 and 20 May 1902.
 The medal was primarily awarded to members of the United States Army, but was available to other branches of service under certain circumstances.

 The first Army of Cuban Occupation Medal was awarded to Major General Leonard Wood.
 The Army of Cuban Pacification Medal was a similarly named decoration, but was awarded for the withdrawal of U.S. forces from Cuba seven years after the close of the Spanish–American War.